M551 Sheridan: Performance

+Over 200 Sheridans were shipped to Vietnam.
+The Sheridan was unpopular with American soldiers in Vietnam, mainly because of its perceived vulnerability.
+While the Sheridan brought superior firepower where it was used in lieu of the M113 ACAV, the Sheridan was a poor substitute for the better armored M48 Patton.

 The Sheridan had several advantages: it did not get stuck in the mud as often as the 52-ton M48 did, nor did it throw its track off as often.
-This alone was enough to win the tank crews' favor.
-The light weight and high mobility proved their worth, and the gun proved an effective anti-personnel weapon when used with either the M657 HE shell or the M625 canister round, which used thousands of flechettes as projectiles.

 The reliability of the engine system and gun of the tank was, however, not fully up to the task.
 Of 74 M551 sent to Vietnam in February 1969, by May there were recorded 16 serious mechanical faults, 41 failed shots, 140 defective ammunitions and 25 burned engines; the turret itself had 125 electric faults, several recoil system faults and instances of blown up guns.
 An additional problem was that much of the carried machine-gun ammunition had to be stored outside the turret as the internal space was extremely limited.

-Although an average M48 crew could fire as many as seventeen 90 mm shells during a "mad minute" (60 seconds with all guns firing-on command), the Sheridan was known to put out only two 152 mm shells during the same time frame.
-While the M48's 90 mm cannon fired fixed metallic cased rounds, the 152 mm was caseless.
-The caseless rounds needed air vents to clear the gun tube and breech prior to loading another round, while the M48 breech block opened as the used shell was ejected and closed as the new shell was shoved in.
+Although an average M48 crew could fire as many as seventeen 90 mm rounds during a "mad minute" (60 seconds with all guns firing on command), the Sheridan was known to put out only two 152 mm rounds during the same time frame.
+The caseless rounds needed air vents to clear the gun tube and breech prior to loading another round, while the M48 breech block opened as the used case was ejected and closed as the new round was shoved in.
 The faster the loader, the faster the Patton's gun could be fired.
 For the Sheridan, the loader had to wait for the mechanism.
 After firing, the loader would have to wait, as the breech slowly opened rearward then turned downward.
 After another instrument indicated that all turret systems were still operational, the loader would gently push the 152 mm fixed round into the breech and watch the breech block slowly rotate upward, then forward into the breech, then again, wait for the lights.